 We disabled SSLv3 on SmugMug due to a vulnerability that was found.
 To resolve this issue, disable SSLv3 in your Internet Options in the Control Panel.

 What's the difference in POST and PUT for upload method?
 It defaults to POST, so should we leave it be?

-Some ISPs and corporate firewalls block HTTP PUT, which is the upload method we have used up until now.
+Some ISPs and corporate firewalls block HTTP PUT, which is the upload method we've used up until now.
 To cater for users that experience this problem, we've added the option to choose HTTP POST.

 How should I upgrade Lightroom?

 Before upgrading, first make sure you have a backup of your Lightroom catalog saved somewhere safe.

 Install the new version of Lightroom, open the existing Lightroom catalog, and let it upgrade the database.

 Any variant of export/import catalog.
 This strips a lot of information from the database (LR4/LR5 is not part of this problem—it would be the same from LR2 to LR3).

 Copying the images (with XMP sidecar files) to a new location and building a new catalog by importing them.

 How do I import my photos from Picasa?